AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 The following sections list updates to API Mesh for Adobe Developer App Builder.
 Refer to the [Upgrade version](upgrade.md) for more information on upgrading.

+## April 17, 2025

+This release contains the following changes to API Mesh:

+### Enhancements

+- You can now [forward logs](../advanced/logging.md#log-forwarding) to New Relic using the [`aio api-mesh config set log-forwarding`](../advanced/index.md#aio-api-meshconfig) command.

+- The CLI now warns you if you have `includeHTTPDetails` set to `true` in your mesh configuration.
+This is a security risk and should not be used in production.

 ## April 03, 2025

 This release contains the following changes to API Mesh: